dylanmikesell/seismic-software/index.md

 Welcome to a, hopefully, comprehensive resource for **open-source seismic data analysis and modeling tools**.
 This purpose of this site is to help researchers, geophysicists, and engineers discover, evaluate, and utilize high-quality software packages for seismic data processing.

 There are other existing resources for seismology, with a focus on deeper Earth and crustal seismology (e.g., [awesome-seismology](https://github.com/schipp/awesome-seismology)) and [core-man's links](https://core-man.github.io/link/post/codes/#synthetic-seismograms).
+SEG also has the [GEOPHYSICS source-code archive](https://wiki.seg.org/wiki/Software:GEOPHYSICS_source-code_archive) and other [free exploration-geophysical software](https://wiki.seg.org/wiki/Software:Home_page).
 But we wanted to try to capture things for near-surface applications.

 ## About This Resource